remlostime/Flush/README.md

-# Flush
+# Flush: Make Poker Easy
-Flush: Make Poker Easy
+Flush is a texas holdem poker tool to calculate the win rate.